 Different bird dog exercises

 There are different modifications to this exercise.
-These can be substitute exercises for people who find the original bird dog too difficult.
+These can be substitute exercises for people who find the original bird dog too tricky.

-For this workout, keep your hands in place while only moving one leg at a time.
+Keep your hands in place for this workout while only moving one leg at a time.
 First, kick back one leg straight out, slowly but steadily.
 Then bring back your leg to the start position.
 Then alternate to the other leg.

 To avoid injuries,